kungfuai/kaishi/README.md

 # Requirements
 Python 3.6+

-# Contributing
-Some general guidelines to keep in mind when contributing
-* Rely on convention as opposed to providing extensive configuration
-* Don't invent features that _might_ be needed.
-If you've seen an issue more than once in the past or are presented with it in the future, feel free to add functionality and submit a PR.
-* Try to follow a factory approach where possible

 # Installation
 To install (it will take a few secs to copy over the weights file(s)):